Updated: 28 November 2021

 During a course, anyone developing respiratory symptoms or other signs of Covid19 is required to inform the Centre management immediately and must leave the course for medical assessment.
 This is for the safety of the course as a whole and for the wellbeing of the other students.

 If an unwell student who has left the course tests positive for Covid19 while the course is running, then all participants may be required to immediately stop the course and self-isolate at their home or another suitable location for 14days.
 This will be confirmed at the time by Regional Public Health.
 Self-isolation will NOT be possible at the Vipassana Centre.

 It is therefore essential that all participants (students and servers) have the means to leave the Centre independently and self-isolate at short notice without depending on public transport or air travel, as this may not be possible if they are either unwell or deemed a close contact of a Covid19 case.

-Shuttle-bus and ride-share options are currently available again as of 9th July, 2020.
+Shuttle-bus and ride-share options are expected to be available once courses are able to be held again.
 However this could change at any time, and all students and servers must still have the means to leave independently and without public transport if they become unwell or need to self-isolate.